-Filing tax returns in two countries means you'll pay tax twice on the same income.
+Filing tax returns in New Zealand and overseas means you may be paying tax twice on the same rental income.

 If you have an overseas mortgage on your rental property, you may need to pay non-resident withholding tax (NRWT) or approved issuer levy (AIL) on the interest paid overseas.

-Financial arrangement rules apply if an overseas mortgage is over certain thresholds.
-The rules may also apply to foreign currency account or loans.
+Financial arrangements rules apply if your overseas mortgage is over certain thresholds.
+The rules may also apply to your foreign currency account or loans.
 This means any foreign exchange gain or loss may need to be included in your New Zealand income tax return.

 Converting overseas currency for your tax return

-You cannot put foreign currency amounts into your New Zealand returns.
+You cannot put foreign currency amounts into your New Zealand tax returns.

 Once you’ve worked out your overseas rental income and allowable rental expenses convert it to New Zealand dollars.